derbyparty/racer-ws/README.md

 [![NPM](https://nodei.co/npm/racer-ws.png?downloads=true)](https://nodei.co/npm/racer-ws/)

 This is a plugin to use racer over a websocket connection.
+If you also need fallback to browserchannel use [racer-highway](https://github.com/derbyparty/racer-highway).

 ## Usage